Murder of Nancy Pfister: Trey and Nancy Styler

 The Stylers, each nearly 10 years older than Pfister, had met decades earlier in a hospital in Wichita, Kansas.
 Trey worked as a doctor and Nancy as an instructor.
 The couple were both said to have been incredibly smart, with genius-level IQs.
 Rey Styler, Trey Styler's older brother, later claimed that Trey and Nancy would "use their combined intelligence to manipulate certain situations."
 The Stylers were married in 1985 and had no children together, although Trey Styler had two daughters from a previous marriage.

 In 1986, they moved to a large house in Valley Center, Kansas, which they had built together, and became world-renowned for their shared hobby of growing the Victoria water lily.
 The Stylers purchased matching Harley-Davidson motorcycles sometime in the early 1990s and began making frequent trips to the Aspen area around the same time.
 In 2000, Trey became ill and had to stop practicing medicine, which put a financial strain on the couple.
-Kansas authorities had investigated the Stylers in the mid-2000s for arson and insurance fraud after both of their cars mysteriously exploded within a 3 year period.
+Kansas authorities had investigated the Stylers in the mid-2000s for arson and insurance fraud after both of their cars mysteriously exploded within a 3-year period.
 However, police were unable to make an arrest due to lack of evidence.
 In July 2005, Nancy Styler was arrested and charged with assault after allegedly beating a waitress at a Wichita-area restaurant.
 She was sentenced to two years probation and ordered to pay the victim's hospital bills.
 After they were nearly fatally poisoned by carbon monoxide, Nancy Styler had the idea to permanently move to Colorado to open a spa and contacted Nancy Pfister to inquire about her real estate offer in the local paper.

 In the summer of 2013, the couple sold their Kansas home, rented 2 storage units in Northglenn, Colorado, and began temporarily staying with friends in the Denver area.
 The Stylers moved into Nancy Pfister's home on September 24, 2013.

 Police had no reason to suspect the two until they discovered that they had been in a monetary dispute with Pfister.
 The dispute stemmed from Pfister's refusal to fix minor broken utilities in the home, including a leaky faucet as well as various power outlets that no longer worked.
-The Stylers also complained about the house smelling like cigarettes (Nancy Pfister was a smoker) and accused Pfister of blaming the smell on them in order to keep their security deposit.
+The Stylers also complained about the house smelling like cigarettes (Nancy Pfister was a smoker) and accused Pfister of blaming the smell on them to keep their security deposit.
 Nancy Pfister was unhappy, but told her friends and family she did not feel it was right to evict the couple during the Christmas holiday season.